-- 9.1.4.
+9.1.4.
 Own Counsel.
-Each party shall always have the right to be represented by counsel of its own selection and at its own expense in any suit instituted under this Section 9 by the other party for Infringement. - 9.1.5.
+Each party shall always have the right to be represented by counsel of its own selection and at its own expense in any suit instituted under this Section 9 by the other party for Infringement.

+9.1.5.
 Cooperation.
-Each party agrees to cooperate fully in any action under this Section 9 which is controlled by the other party, provided that the controlling party reimburses the cooperating party promptly for any reasonable costs and expenses incurred by the cooperating party in connection with providing such assistance. - 9.1.6.
+Each party agrees to cooperate fully in any action under this Section 9 which is controlled by the other party, provided that the controlling party reimburses the cooperating party promptly for any reasonable costs and expenses incurred by the cooperating party in connection with providing such assistance.

+9.1.6.
 Standing.
 If a party lacks standing and the other party has standing to bring any such suit, action or proceeding, then such other party (the "Requested Party") shall do so at the request of and at the full costs and expenses of the requesting party (the "Requesting Party").
 The Requesting Party shall pay in advance to the Requested Party any and all anticipated costs of such suit, action or proceeding, including attorneys' fees and shall hold the Requested Party free, clear and harmless from and against any and all costs resulting from such litigation.
-If a party determines, (the "Determining Party"), that it is necessary for the other party (the "Determined Party"), to join any such suit, action or proceeding, the Determined Party shall execute all papers and perform such other acts as may be reasonably required in the circumstances at the full costs and expenses of the Determining Party.
-The Determining Party shall pay in advance to the Determined Party any and all anticipated costs of such joining of any such suit, action or proceeding, including attorneys' fees and shall hold the Determined Party free, clear and harmless from and against any and all costs resulting from such litigation. - 9.2 Legal Action against a Party.
+If a party determined Party shall execute all papers and perform such other acts as may be reasonably required in the circumstances at the full costs and expenses of the Determining Party.
+The Determining Party shall pay in advance to the Determined Party any and all anticipated costs of such joining of any such suit, action or proceeding, including attorneys' fees and shall hold the Determined Party free, clear and harmless from such all anticipated costs of such such and expenses of the Determining Party.
+The Determining Party shall pay in advance to the Determined Party any and all anticipated costs of such joining of any such suit, action or proceeding, including attorneys' fees and shall hold the Determined Party free, clear and harmless from and against any and all costs resulting from such litigation.

+9.2 Legal Action against a Party.
 Each party will provide the other party with prompt written notice detailing as many facts as possible concerning any claim, threat, action, suit or proceeding brought against it (including Affiliates or Sublicensees), alleging the infringement of the intellectual property rights of a third party by reason of the discovery, development, manufacture, use, sale, importation, or offer for sale of a Licensed Product or otherwise due to the use or practice of the Invention and Licensed Patents or a claim challenging the validity or ownership of the Licensed Patents.
 The parties shall consult with each other in good faith to decide what action, if any, should be taken in respect of such third-party claim.